changelogz/cloudhole-api/README.md

 # CloudHole API

-CloudHole API is a RESTful API server and web application built with the MEAN stack.
+CloudHole API is an in-memory RESTful API server.

 You can deploy a live copy of this application to Heroku with the button below.